rackerlabs/technical-blog/_posts/2019-04-12-install-oracle-integration-cloud-connectivity-agent-on-an-on-premises-host.md

 Before you install the connectivity agent on an on-premises database, make sure that you have considered the following prerequisites:

-1. Operating system (OS) prerequisites include the following items:
+*  Operating system (OS) prerequisites include the following items:

-   a.
-Oracle Enterprise Linux&reg; (OEL) version 6 or 7.
+   -  Oracle Enterprise Linux&reg; (OEL) version 6 or 7.

-   b.
-8 GB of free memory on the host with a 4 GB Java heap size.
-If the heap
-        size increases, you need more memory.
+   -  8 GB of free memory on the host with a 4 GB Java heap size.
+If the heap size increases, you need more memory.

-   c.
-A fully-qualified domain name entry in **/etc/hosts**.
+   -  A fully-qualified domain name entry in **/etc/hosts**.

-   d.
-A mount point with 20 GB of free space.
+   -  A mount point with 20 GB of free space.

-   e.
-A user name with the database administrator (DBA) group.
+   -  A user name with the database administrator (DBA) group.

-2. Java version prerequisites include the following items:
+*  Java version prerequisites include the following items:

-    a.
-You must install Oracle JDK version 1.7 or 1.8 to install and use the connectivity agent.
+   -  You must install Oracle JDK version 1.7 or 1.8 to install and use the connectivity agent.

-    b.
-Other JDKs are not supported.
+   -  Other JDKs are not supported.

-3. Open port 443 on the on-premises host to enable connectivity between the on-premises host (where agent will be installed) and the Oracle Integration Cloud Service.
+*  Open port 443 on the on-premises host to enable connectivity between the on-premises host (where agent will be installed) and the Oracle Integration Cloud Service.

 ### Required software downloads and configuration steps